 Washington is privileged compared to the other slaves on the plantation, as the plantation owner’s brother Christopher Wilde takes him under his wing and makes him his assistant.
 In that regard, this book is not just a recollection of the brutalities of slavery, a coming-of-age-story of a bright young black man during the dark period, but it is also an homage to black scientists, black people who were unwitting assistants to great discoveries and inventions, and black victims who were mere pawns and experiments in the white man’s quest for scientific advancement.

 From being chosen as mere ‘ballast’ for Christopher Wilde’s ‘cloud-cutter’ experiment, to becoming and artists and scientist in his own right, Washington Black breaks the mould and fights for agency over his own life and destiny.
 He narrates his story himself and ends his story in his way, too.

 I thoroughly enjoyed this book and could not put it down, I even wished it could have been 100 pages longer, in spite of the fact that the narrative already stretched over almost 400 pages.

 This book is an example of masterful storytelling and embodies what, in my opinion, great fiction is made of: an engrossing story with an important underlying message, beautifully crafted prose, and fully fleshed out characters whose marks will remain on the reader’s mind and heart, long after the last pages of the book are closed.

-*This books was sent to me free of charge by Serpent’s Tail.
+*This books was sent to us ahead of publication.